ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 }
 ```

-Now merge the tables into a single spreadsheet.
+Merge the tables into a single spreadsheet.

 ```r
 t2 = tables